aime-team/aime-mlc/README.md

 ### List active machine learning containers

-**mlc-stats** show all current running ml containers and their CPU and memory usage
+**mlc stats** show all current running ml containers and their CPU and memory usage

 ```
-> mlc-stats
+> mlc stats

 Running ml-containers are: